johnsteele/atsd/rule-engine/README.md

     percentile(95) > 80 && stdev() < 10
 ```

-The window will change its status once the expression returns a boolean value different from the previous iteration.
+The window changes its status once the expression returns a boolean value different from the previous iteration.

 ## Window Status